richchapler/AzureSolutionsDocumentation/docs/AcquireData_LowCode_AzureAPI_Purview.md

-## Acquiring Data from Azure API, Cost Management
+## Acquiring Data from Azure API, Purview

 Requirement statements might include:

-_"We tried using the Power BI, Cost Management connector but lack sufficient permissions at the billing account (and that is not going to change because of corporate policy)"_
+* "We tried using the Power BI, Cost Management connector but lack sufficient permissions at the billing account (and that is not going to change because of corporate policy)"

 ### Step 1: Prepare Resources